ibigio/ibigio/README.md

 I'm a human based in New York doing my best to figure out what I care about in life. 🌳

-## "Hours of scripting can save you minutes of manual labor..."
+## Hours of scripting can save you minutes of manual labor...

 ...but hundreds of hours for everyone else.